mail us | mail this page

 Examples:

-The following will search multiple levels (sub is -s default) for attribute mail with mail address of anything containing smith and display sn, cn and mail attributes and output in LDIFv1 format wiythout comments.
+The following will search multiple levels (sub is -s default) for attribute mail with mail address of anything containing smith and display sn, cn and mail attributes and output in LDIFv1 format without comments.
 The -LL is included to ensure that any displayed LDIF can be output to a file and then read by, say, ldapmodify.

-ldapsearch -H ldap://ldap.example.com -LL -b ou=people,dc=example,dc=com sn cn mail
+ldapsearch -H ldap://ldap.example.com -LL -b ou=people,dc=example,dc=com

 # using standard redirection the above results could be written to a file